JaidenAshmore/java-dynamic-sqs-listener/doc/core-implementations-overview.md

 that have been passed in.
 See below for the core [ArgumentResolver](../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java)s that are available.
 - [CoreArgumentResolverService](../core/src/main/java/com/jashmore/sqs/argument/CoreArgumentResolverService.java): this is
-a helper implementation that uses the DelegatingArgumentResolverService under the hood with all of the core [ArgumentResolver](../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java)s.
+a helper implementation that uses the DelegatingArgumentResolverService under the hood with the core [ArgumentResolver](../api/src/main/java/com/jashmore/sqs/argument/ArgumentResolver.java)s.

 The core arguments that be resolved include: